-Hats are back in fashion – so why shouldn’t it be the same for all women’s hats, including the ones we wear to travel?
+Hats are back in fashion – so why shouldn’t it be the same for women’s travel hats?

 That’s right: back in fashion.
 Perhaps it was Kate Middleton, the Duchess of Cambridge, who dusted off the fuddy-duddy headgear and made it cool again.
-Who knows.
-But even in the US and Europe, hats are definitely becoming what you want to be seen wearing.
+Or someone else.

 Some decades ago, no self-respecting woman would be seen leaving the house for an outing without a hat.
 She certainly wouldn’t travel without one – or even several.

 Then the hat went into hiding, relegated to reigning queens.

 They absolutely can be fun and women with a head for them can go wild.